codie-n/codie-n.github.io/essays/reflect.md

 ## Conclusion

 Software Engineering and its concepts are a way of thinking for any programmer or developer that allows them to code both smarter and faster.
-These concepts can also be seen as skills that you contiue to hone for the rest of your life just like your "programming" skills.
+These concepts can also be seen as skills that you continue to hone for the rest of your life just like your "programming" skills.
 They can be applied to a multitude of different problems and subjects, making anyone a better problem solver no matter the topic.